 For majors in Hispanic Studies and WLL with Spanish as the main language, a minimum of two academic courses should be direct enrollment courses taken at the local universities associated with the program.
 Additionally, students can draw on the local university course offerings to potentially fulfill requirements for other majors or minors.

 Credits: Credit earned varies based on courses completed, but students may earn up to 19 credits.
 Overloads are not permitted.

-Curriculum: Students may take up to 5 direct-enrolled courses (3 credits each).
-They also have the opportunity to take courses created and taught by the IFSA program itself.
-All courses are taught exclusively in Spanish.
-A possible schedule might be comprised of the following: one required IFSA course that includes all participants in the program; one advanced Spanish Language course (unless the student tests out in their on-site language evaluation); 3-4 courses in a wide variety of disciplines at the local universities, including the option of a directed research project based on field research in a local site.
+Curriculum: Students may take up to five courses (3 credits each).
+Lewis & Clark students choose all of their coursework from the offerings that are taught exclusively in Spanish.
+A possible schedule might be comprised of the following: one advanced Spanish Language course (unless the student tests out in their on-site language evaluation) and 3-4 courses in a wide variety of disciplines at the local universities, including the option of a directed research project based on field research in a local site.

 This program offers students the opportunity to take classes at the two public local universities (Universidad Pablo de Olavide on a 300+ acre campus beyond the city center, and in town at the larger, more traditional Universidad de Sevilla).
 Students may also choose to participate in a part-time, credit-bearing internship at placements that may include Spanish family businesses, corporations, nonprofit organizations, and government agencies.
 Students undergo an individually tailored placement process and collectively take part in a methodology seminar that culminates in a final paper and presentation.
 Throughout the semester, students acquire real-world work experience while developing intercultural skills and experience which are critically important to personal, academic, and professional success.